OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

     /usr/local/share/ruby/site_ruby/rubygems/specification.rb:1764: warning: previous definition of DateTimeFormat was here
     Error: wrong number of arguments (0 for 1)

-Failing monitroing for EC2 driver
+Failing monitoring for EC2 driver
 =================================

-When there more than 1 AWS intances monitored, the monitoring probe fails due to a bug.
+When there more than 1 AWS instances monitored, the monitoring probe fails due to a bug.

 As workaround, apply the following patch to the ec2_driver.rb